 Fixed term contract to 30 September 2022

-Inclusion Matters is a new partnership of charity and public organisations who share a vision for Cornwall – so that adults who have health and wellbeing needs can easily access the information and advice they need to increase their wellbeing and increase their connection to their community.
+Inclusion Matters is a partnership of like-minded charity and public organisations who share a vision for Cornwall – that adults who have health and wellbeing needs can easily access the information and advice they need to increase their wellbeing and increase their connection to their community.
 The key objective of the partnership is to better understand and harmonise the support individuals and communities need by working together with local services and communities to develop a coordinated approach that can transform lives.
-Having successfully secured funding from Cornwall Council this is an exciting opportunity to join Inclusion Matters at the beginning of service delivery.

-This role’s purpose is to join up social inclusion planning for people leaving inpatient services, including detoxification, rehabilitation or mental health services, and to build a wide alliance of volunteer-led organisations to build consensus on a MEAM approach to addressing social inclusion needs during and after leaving inpatient services.
+An exciting opportunity to join Inclusion Matters Team, this role’s purpose is to join up social inclusion planning for people leaving inpatient services, including detoxification, rehabilitation or mental health services, and to build a wide alliance of volunteer-led organisations to inform consensus on a MEAM approach to addressing social inclusion needs during and after leaving inpatient services.

 The role will involve undertaking initial interviews to ascertain social inclusion needs of patients ahead of discharge from hospital, exploring and understanding needs, and completing social inclusion plans.
 Also working closely with RCHT, CPFT, community hospitals and other placement facilities to build capacity to embed social inclusion in discharge planning to expand the reach of wellbeing support across the county.